jnozzi/cocoadev.com/markdown/NSDecimalNumberBehaviors.md

 **Protocol Description**

-The General/NSDecimalNumberBehaviors protocol declares three methods that control the discretionary aspects of working with General/NSDecimalNumber(s).
-The     scale and     roundingMode methods determine the precision of General/NSDecimalNumber�s return values and the way in which those values should be rounded to fit that precision.
-The     exceptionDuringOperation:error:leftOperand:rightOperand: method determines the way in which an General/NSDecimalNumber should handle different calculation errors.
+The NSDecimalNumberBehaviors protocol declares three methods that control the discretionary aspects of working with NSDecimalNumber(s).
+The     scale and     roundingMode methods determine the precision of NSDecimalNumber�s return values and the way in which those values should be rounded to fit that precision.
+The     exceptionDuringOperation:error:leftOperand:rightOperand: method determines the way in which an NSDecimalNumber should handle different calculation errors.

-For an example of a class that adopts the General/NSDecimalNumberBehaviors protocol, see the specification for General/NSDecimalNumberHandler.
+For an example of a class that adopts the NSDecimalNumberBehaviors protocol, see the specification for NSDecimalNumberHandler.
  ----
 **Apple Documentation**